CyVerse-learning-materials/DOI_request_quickstart/docs/naming.md

 practices described on this page.

 ## General guidelines
 - Folder names must be unique.
-In the case of a conflict with an existing dataset, your subject can be modified slightly.
+In the case of a conflict with an existing dataset, you can modify your subject slightly.
 - No invalid characters: Be sure there are **no spaces or special characters in the folder name**; for more information, see [Using Special Characters in the DE](https://wiki.cyverse.org/wiki/display/DEmanual/Using+Special+Characters+in+the+DE).
-- Use underscores between each segment.
+- Use underscores between each segment of the folder name (e.g., \$Creator_\$subject_\$date).

 ------------------------------------------------------------------------